B-Czarnetzki/speechjoey/README.md

 ### Translating/Transcribing

-There are three options for testing what the model has learned.

 Whatever data you feed the model for translating, make sure it is properly pre-processed, just as you pre-processed the training data, e.g. tokenized and split into subwords (if working with BPEs).